 While the city of Buenos Aires has enough attractions to keep you busy for days if not weeks and months, as Argentina's main transit hub, it also serves as a convenient base for day trips into the province of Buenos Aires and further afield in the country.
 From polo and horseriding in the open countryside, to watersports on the river delta, here are a few suggestions for places to visit within an easy distance from the city.

-The river delta
+Tigre and the river delta

-Rosario is the city where the Argentine flag was first raised during the battle for independence and it has a large monument to the occasion – which is where the president of Argentina usually commemorates June’s annual “flag day” national holiday.
+Rosario is the city where the Argentine flag was first raised during the war of independence and it has a large monument to the occasion – which is where the president of Argentina usually commemorates June’s annual “flag day” national holiday.
 Birth place of revolutionary leader Ernesto “Che” Guevara and soccer star Lionel Messi, Rosario is now Argentina’s third biggest city and benefits from a new train service from Buenos Aires.
 It has a cosmopolitan cultural scene, and, thanks to its location on the Paraná river, good fish restaurants and a beach.

 Colonia del Sacramento, Uruguay

 This quaint 17th century colonial town of cobbled streets and flowering bougainvillea is just a short hop across the Rio de la Plata river in Uruguay.
 The historic quarter is a UNESCO world heritage site and retains a relaxed charm.
 You can visit the old lighthouse and see the entrance to the old fort, or just enjoy wandering the parks and streets.
 Three companies, Buquebus, Colonia Express and Seacat, offer regular ferry crossings from Buenos Aires.